 The great thing about this plan is that it will not take up any more space than the original flat roof extensions so no grazing will be lost.
 Download the latest plans.

-There will be one main entrance for both the halls and the community shop.
-In this artist’s impression, the two children are walking past the main shop window towards the main entrance.
+There will be one main entrance for both the halls.
+In this artist’s impression, the two children are walking towards the main entrance, the new room being on the left and the main hall, straight ahead as it always has been.

 Carefully positioned timber slats allow plenty of daylight into the building but restrict escaping internal light to a narrow angle, thus reducing light pollution and preserving our dark sky.